 Travel on Point(s)

-You're looking for a resort that has mountains, perfect weather, plenty of activities to keep you busy, space to let you relax away from others, and a short drive from a major airport.
+If you're looking for a resort that has mountains, perfect weather, plenty of activities to keep you busy, space to let you relax away from others, and a short drive from a major airport.
 Tough combination of requirements, right?
-Not really, if you head to the Hyatt Regency Tamaya Resort and Spa outside Albuquerque, New Mexico!
+If you're in or around Albuquerque, New Mexico, all of those features are possible.
+In our Hyatt Regency Tamaya Resort review, we outline many of the features of this property and highlight why it is an oasis in the New Mexican desert.

 Location

 The Hyatt Regency Tamaya Resort is located approximately 30 minutes north of Albuquerque International Sunport and just to the northwest of the beautiful Cibola National Forest.
 The resort itself is in Santa Ana Pueblo and is 2.5 miles from the main highway.
-Given the distance from the highway, and the numerous restaurants, shops, and breweries in town, I recommend a rental car for your visit.
+Given the distance from the highway, I recommend a rental car for your visit.

-The Hyatt Regency Tamaya Resort and Spa is located 30 minutes north of ABQ.
+The Hyatt Regency Tamaya Resort and Spa is a Category 4 Property, meaning a standard room costs:

-Unlike most Hyatt Regency properties, this resort does not have an executive club.
-The agent that checked us in said the Club closed “about 6 years ago.”
+Unlike many Hyatt Regency properties, this resort does not have an executive club.
+The agent that checked us in said the Club closed “[around 2015].”
 The resort has 5 restaurant options: the Santa Ana Grill, Rio Grande Lounge, Plaza Grill in the pool areas, Trading Post (the marketplace), and Atush Bar & Grille in the golf course clubhouse.

 One of the 3 pools at the resort.